kyron321/planets/README.md

-# React Project Reresher
+# React Project Refresher

 Your task is to build an app which lists information on the planets in our solar system.🪐

 ## Pre lecture Tasks:

 1. Use the following wireframe to plan your app.
 Consider what components you'll want to build.
 Where might be want to house this state.
 Sketch out a component tree diagram to help illustrate your decisions.
-Think of where we could make of a resuable component.
+Think of where we could make of a reusable component.

 <img src="wireframe.jpg" alt="react app wireframe" style="width:300px;"/>